paulhzq/diyblog/readme.md

 Run the following commands to define tables for those models in the database (make sure you are in the directory that contains manage.py):

->python3 manage.py makemigrations
+>python manage.py makemigrations

->python3 manage.py migrate
+>python manage.py migrate

+Create the superuser for the website.

+>python manage.py superuser

+Enter your username, email address and password which you will need when you browser hit /admin to get into the admin page.